Drunk Driver Hits, Kills O’Conner Highschool Graduate

 Texas saw over twenty-five thousand drunk driving-related crashes, which accounted for twenty-four percent of all traffic-related deaths in 2021.
 Texas ranks as the fourth worst state for drunk driving in the nation.

-What’s the Difference Between a DUI and DWI Charge?
+What’s the Difference Between a DUI and a DWI Charge?

 DUI